loda-lang/loda-programs/programs/oeis/list1.md

 * [A077118](http://oeis.org/A077118) ([L03 program](077/A077118.asm)): Nearest integer square to n^3.
 * [A077121](http://oeis.org/A077121) ([L08 program](077/A077121.asm)): Number of integer squares <= n^3.
 * [A077126](http://oeis.org/A077126) ([L07 program](077/A077126.asm)): Sum of even-indexed primes.
+* [A077128](http://oeis.org/A077128) ([L03 program](077/A077128.asm)): Smallest number greater than the previous term which is relatively prime to each of the group of the next n numbers.
 * [A077131](http://oeis.org/A077131) ([L08 program](077/A077131.asm)): Sum of odd-indexed primes.
 * [A077133](http://oeis.org/A077133) ([L04 program](077/A077133.asm)): Difference between the sum of odd-indexed primes and even-indexed primes.
 * [A077140](http://oeis.org/A077140) ([L04 program](077/A077140.asm)): a(1) = 1 and then add n to the previous term if n is coprime to the previous term, otherwise subtract n from the previous term. a(1) = 1 and a(n) = a(n-1) + n if gcd(n, a(n-1)) = 1, otherwise a(n) = a(n-1) - n.